jay-joshy/allergyguide/content/handouts/chronic_rhinosinusitis.md

 Oral corticosteroids
 ",
 "Details": "
 Short courses of oral steroids can be used for rapid temporary symptomatic relief (~ a few weeks); they will shrink polyps and improve smell.
-However, oral steroids are absorbed all across the body and chronic use is associated with significant side effects.
+However, oral steroids are absorbed all across the body and chronic use is associated with significant side effects, and should be used sparingly.
 ",
 "Examples": "
 Prednisone, 30mg per day for 7 days